-The seminar focuses specifically on KMDF and UMDF V2 software drivers, filter drivers, and drivers for USB devices, as well as drivers for programmed I/O type devices (interfaced via either PCI-family or motherboard-based buses).
+The seminar focuses specifically on KMDF and UMDF V2 software drivers, filter drivers, drivers for USB devices, as well as drivers for programmed I/O type devices (interfaced via either PCI-family or motherboard-based buses).
 The basics of writing KMDF client drivers for SoC/IoT-type environments and low-power devices such as that connect via GPIO, I2C, and SPI are also discussed (though this topic is not covered in detail).

 This is the most recent version of the seminar that we’ve been teaching on-campus to Microsoft’s own internal software development and test engineers for the last ten years.

 Format: Lecture with Optional Lab Exercises ONLINE ONLY

 Cost: $4,455 (when paid 6 weeks in advance; $4,950 otherwise)

 5% multi-student discount (paid online, same credit card, same order)

 (Click Register Now to register and pay via credit card; OR Register Offline Here)